|Missing or Unknown

 The image shows the outlet of a Tripoliki - Schuko adapter.

-plug that has two angled, flat power pins and a round
+Bakelite plug and connector with two angled, flat power pins and a

 |e||An uncommon T-slot connector plug rated at

 10A - 250V that has been made in England.